jsbueno/terminedia/README.md

 TERMINEDIA
 ===========

-This aims to be a Python library allowing using a text-terminal as a low-resolution graphics output, along with keyboard realtime reading, mouse events, and a couple utilities enough to enable using a text terminal to run simple 2D games.
+This is a Python library allowing using a text-terminal as a low-resolution graphics output, along with keyboard realtime reading, and a couple utilities enough to enable using a text terminal to run simple 2D games or simply rich terminal apps.

 The "noveau" factor is that it uses Unicode quarter-character block combinations to effectivelly enable 1/4 character "pixels" in the terminal.
 It also makes